studio24/wordpress-multi-env-config/CONTRIBUTING.md

 This repo uses [Release Please](https://github.com/marketplace/actions/release-please-action) to automatically create releases, based on [semantic versioning](https://semver.org/).

 To create a new release use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) in your commit message.
-This will automatically create a Release PR, which is kept up to date with further commits and you can merge it to create the new release when you are ready.
+On merging new code to the `main` branch this will automatically create a release PR, which you can merge to create the new release when you are ready.

 Use the following keywords in your commits: